neb-b/daisy/README.md

 - [ ] reply to specific note
 - [ ] fetch profiles/reactions in threads
+- [ ] don't fetch profiles to new notes if they have already been fetched
 - [ ] speed improvements
 - [ ] general relay management
 - [ ] remove typescript expect-error comments